capactio/capact/docs/tutorial/atlassian-stack-installation/3-bitbucket-provisioning.md

       sharedHome:
         persistentVolumeClaim:
           create: true
           # Make sure that this matches your StorageClass name on your own K8s cluster.
+          # It has to be a shared storage such as AWS EFS.
           storageClassName: "efs-sc"

     ENDOFFILE
     ```

-1. Create a file with PostgreSQL TypeInstance ID:
+2. Create a file with PostgreSQL TypeInstance ID:

     ```bash
     cat > /tmp/bb-ti.yaml << ENDOFFILE